 ASHA nominates subject matter experts to serve on Praxis committees who work with ETS to develop the exams.
 Subject matter experts are ASHA-certified individuals from both academic and clinical backgrounds.
 The speech-language pathology exam is developed by speech-language pathologists along with audiologists who write questions about hearing and hearing science.

-The content for speech-language pathology Praxis exam 0330/5330 and exam 5331 is comprehensive and, as a result, test-takers will need to synthesize information they have learned from many sources and understand the subject as a whole.
-The Speech-Language Pathology Test at a Glance [PDF] can be used by test-takers to familiarize themselves with exam content prior to the taking the Praxis.
-They can learn how the test is structured and what kinds of questions to expect by reading the General Information and Study Tips [PDF] for the Praxis.
+The content for speech-language pathology Praxis exam 5331 is comprehensive and, as a result, test-takers will need to synthesize information they have learned from many sources and understand the subject as a whole.
+The Speech-Language Pathology Study Companion [PDF] can be used by test-takers to familiarize themselves with exam content prior to the taking the Praxis.
+They can learn how the Praxis test is structured and what kinds of questions to expect by reading the General Information and Study Tips [PDF] for the Praxis.